Oki Electric Industry: OKI of network solutions (1990s)

 In the early 90s, Japanese economy was in the midst of recession that continued after the bubble economy collapsed, which also hit a strong blow to OKI's business.
 In October 1994, OKI spun off its printer and facsimile business, and established Oki Data Corporation.
 In the later 90's, with the spread of the Internet, OKI worked on being recognized as a company that offers network solutions.

 In December 1990, the OKI 900 cell phone was marketed.
 The phone was famous in phone phreaking culture for its advanced debugging menu allowing eavesdropping of others cell phone calls and observation of cell phone network operation.

 2000s

 In 2004, OKI released its IP CONVERGENCE Server SS9100, the industry's first Microsoft.
 Net-compliant server, and in 2006, released its Center Stage NX5000, a carrier-grade communication server compliant with next-generation networks.

 In 2008, as part of its business selection and concentration measures, OKI spun off its semiconductor business to Rohm Co., Ltd.

+2020s

+In 2026, OKI and Hitachi agreed to integrate their development and manufacturing operations for ATMs and other automated equipment through Hitachi Channel Solutions.
+Under the planned structure, OKI would transfer its automated-equipment operations into the company and hold 60% of the resulting joint venture, while Hitachi would retain 40%.
+Operations were scheduled to begin in October 2026.